zixinlee/GA-data-science/West-nile-virus/README.md

 bust urban mosquito control programs in the country. [[4]](https://www.chicago.gov/content/dam/city/depts/cdph/food_env/general/West_Nile_Virus/WNV_2018databrief_FINALJan102019.pdf)

-### Problem Statement
+### Problem statement

-The goal of this project is to assist the City of Chicago a.k.a Windy City and the CDPH in developing a model that can accurately predict when and where different species of mosquitos will test positive for WNV and identify the factors that are the strongest predictors of WNV presence.
+The goal of this project is to assist the City of Chicago and the CDPH in developing a model that can accurately predict when and where different species of mosquitos will test positive for WNV and identify the factors that are the strongest predictors of WNV presence.

 If outbreaks of WNV in mosquitos can be reliably predicted, the City of Chicago and CPHD will be able to more efficiently and effectively coordinate resources towards preventing transmission of this potentially deadly virus.

-### Problem Approach
+### Problem approach

 Predicting the presence of WNV is a binary classification problem.
 To that end, we tested several classification models listed below using a total of 66 feature variables.
 The evaluation metrics used will be AUC score and sensitivity (recall).